 The location is well suited for the agricultural activities.
-It is already zoned for agricultural use and is located in an area suitable for irrigation.
-All buffer zones, as required for the cultivation of GM maize should be maintained between the Proponent and neighbours cultivation traditional maize.
-Consideration should be provided toward prospecting activities proposed across plantations or areas under cultivation which are not allowed as per the Section 1 of the Minerals (Prospecting and Mining) Act 33 of 1992 as amended by the Minerals (Prospecting and Mining) Amendment Act 8 of 2008.
+It is already zoned for agricultural use and is located in an area suitable for dry land farming.
+All buffer zones, as required for the cultivation of GM maize should be maintained between the Proponent and neighbours cultivating traditional maize.
+Consideration should be provided toward prospecting activities proposed across portions of the farm.